Money Smarts Blog

-If you make $6,000 a month, but only spend $2,000, you can get by with a much smaller emergency fund than someone who spends every penny they bring in every month.
+If you make $6,000 a month, but only spend $2,000, you can get by with a much smaller emergency fund than someone who spends most of their paycheck.

 Take a look at your budget, and really think about how much it would take to support your family if you lost your income.
 If you’re not meeting that goal, it’s time to increase savings and decrease spending.